-The impact Star Wars had on movies and television cannot be overstated, for years Glen A. Larson had tried to get a space exodus show greenlit called Adam’s Ark but with no luck, then with the success of Star Wars the execs over at Universal quickly greenlit the project, under the new name Battlestar Galactica.
+The impact Star Wars had on movies and television cannot be overstated and for years Glen A. Larson had tried to get a space exodus show greenlit called Adam’s Ark, but with no luck, and then with the success of Star Wars, the execs over at Universal quickly greenlit the project under the new name of Battlestar Galactica.

 The President of the Council Adar (Lew Ayres) pooh-poohs Adama’s fears because it was the Cylons who sued for peace, through the masterful negotiations of Count Baltar (John Colicos).
 Of course, anyone who has seen an episode of Star Trek knows not to trust robots or anybody played by John Colicos.
 This doesn’t stop Adama from having some fighters patrolling the area, and low and behold a Cylon fueling ship is discovered by Adama’s two sons; Captain Apollo (Richard Hatch) and Zac (Rick Springfield).
 As Zac is Apollo’s younger brother, and this is his very first space patrol, you can chart his life expectancy with an egg timer.